CE-Programming/CEmu/README.md

 _Note that Release builds have an update checking feature, which is disabled in development builds._

 ## How to build
+*Initial note: CEmu uses Animated PNGs ("APNG") to record the screen efficiently.
+This requires an appropriate libpng version on your system, see [this script](https://github.com/CE-Programming/CEmu/blob/master/gui/qt/capture/get_libpng-apng.sh).*

 After downloading the source (you can clone the repo or just [get the zip](https://github.com/CE-Programming/CEmu/archive/master.zip)):

 1. Get the [latest Qt5 SDK](https://www.qt.io/download-open-source/#section-3) for your OS.